Seongwonp/Seongwonp/README.md

 ## 👋 About Me

-- 🎓 Studying Computer Engineering at Konkuk University (GPA: 4.1/4.5)
+- 🎓 Studied Computer Engineering at Daegu Catholic University (up to 2nd year, 2nd semester), GPA: 4.1 / 4.5
+  -> ⭐️ Planning to transfer to Konkuk University to continue my studies
 - 🧠 Completed a 900-hour full-stack bootcamp focused on public data integration
 - 🛠️ Experienced in Java, Spring Boot, JSP, JavaScript, React, and MariaDB
 - 🧩 Passionate about building scalable backend systems and intuitive frontend interfaces